rossberg/boulder-dash/README.md

 The above is in order of increasingly better user experience, for the price of a harder build experience.
 Some unfortunate [limitations](#limitations) apply to the Graphics library option in particular.

-All should in principle run on Windows, Mac, and Linux, though I was too lazy to test all combinations.
+In theory, all versions should run on Windows, Mac, and Linux, though I was too lazy to test all combinations, and had trouble installing some of the dependencies on some of the systems.

 ### Features